 The Fish 360 M

-Despite appearances this vessel will do very well offshore.
-It’s center console design gives you complete freedom while fishing.
+Despite appearances, this vessel will do very well offshore.
+Its centre console design gives you complete freedom while fishing.
 Anglers know this all too well and they will be happy to see that this offering from Cruise Craft has a raised floor height that gives a flatter space and a smaller step up when you are on the front casting platform.